 As an integral part of Friends Select School's educational mission, the athletic program encourages commitment to self, team and the school community.
 On an individual level, each student develops motivation, skills, discipline, and pride in achievement.
 By participating on a team, students cultivate and demonstrate integrity, commitment and dedication to their sport and to one another.
 Collectively, student-athletes build community by embracing competition and school spirit, strengthened by high standards of sportsmanship.
 The athletic program prepares students for the "whole of life" by teaching valuable lessons that extend far beyond their years at Friends Select School.

-Athletic Offerings Upper School
+Athletic Offerings Middle School

-Fall Winter
+Fall Winter Spring

-Boys Soccer Boys Basketball Spring
+Boys Soccer Boys Basketball Baseball

-Girls Soccer Girls Basketball Baseball
+Girls Soccer Girls Basketball Softball

-Field Hockey Boys Swimming Softball

-Boys Cross Country Girls Swimming Boys Tennis
+Field Hockey Coed Swimming Boys Tennis

-Girls Cross Country Squash (participation fee Crew (participation fee
+Coed Cross Country Squash (participation fee Girls Fitness Club

-Girls Tennis required required)
+Girls Tennis required)